tigefa4u/gitlabhq/doc/ci/directed_acyclic_graph/index.md

-A [directed acyclic graph](https://www.techopedia.com/definition/5739/directed-acyclic-graph-dag) can be used in the context of a CI/CD pipeline to build relationships between jobs such that execution is performed in the quickest possible manner, regardless of stages that may be set up.
+A [directed acyclic graph](https://www.techopedia.com/definition/5739/directed-acyclic-graph-dag) can be used in the context of a CI/CD pipeline to build relationships between jobs such that execution is performed in the quickest possible manner, regardless how stages may be set up.
 For example, you may have a specific tool or separate website that is built as part of your main project: using a DAG, you can specify the relationship between these jobs and GitLab will then execute the jobs as soon as possible instead of waiting